0xTamil/awesome-low-level/README.md

 > A simple way to remember it is: **low-level programming describes how close you are to the machine, while systems programming describes the kind of software you are building.**

 - **[What is Systems Programming, Really ?](https://willcrichton.net/notes/systems-programming/):** An article explaining the difference between **systems programming** and **low-level programming**.

 ---

+## Let's Go

+Now that we have a basic understanding of what low-level programming is, let's start learning it from the ground up.

+The goal is not to immediately jump into Assembly or write an operating system.
+Instead, we will gradually build an understanding of how computers work, starting from the fundamentals and moving toward programming closer to the hardware.

+> **A note for beginners:** It is easy to get stuck in **tutorial hell**, where you keep watching tutorials and collecting resources without actually writing code.
+It is also common to fall into **premature optimization**, trying to make code extremely fast before you have even written a working solution.
+Focus on understanding the fundamentals, writing code, building projects, and learning from your mistakes. **Write the code first, then learn how to improve it.**

+You may also notice that this collection does not rely heavily on commonly used websites such as **W3Schools, LeetCode, or general-purpose YouTube channels**.
+That does not mean those resources are bad.
+If they are included, there is a reason for it.
+The goal here is to encourage you to become comfortable with **official documentation, books, technical references, courses, source code, and other high-quality learning materials**.

+> **Learning how to find and understand information is part of becoming a good programmer.** Don't depend on tutorials for everything.
+Learn to read documentation, search for answers, experiment, and understand things for yourself.

+---